 Among the collection are desks with secret compartments, paintings, handwritten letters and rare musical instruments such as the polyphon, an upright music box that plays a metal disk.
-There is also a grandfather clock that tells the date and time, a time punch clock, clothes press as well as artefacts of the slave era; ankle irons, mantraps for runaways and more.
+There is also a grandfather clock that tells the date and time, a time punch clock, clothes press as well as artifacts of the slave era; ankle irons, mantraps for runaways and more.

 The first Barrett, Hersey Barrett (also spelled Hercie in some other references), settled in Jamaica in the 1660s after being granted lands by the King of England for his service in the British Navy.
 He was an officer in the unsuccessful raid of Hispaniola (current island of Haiti and the Dominican Republic), led by Admiral William Penn and General Robert Venables in 1655.
 Later that same year, being much less fortified, Jamaica was captured by the British from the Spaniards and Hersey Barrett was granted lands in Jamaica, by the King of England.

 Richard Barrett, was the son of Samuel Goodin Barrett (who was uncle of the poetess Elizabeth Barrett-Browning's father).
 The Barretts as a family, had become wealthy sugar plantation owners.
 Richard lived in Jamaica for most of his life overseeing the management of his slave-run properties and participating in public life.
 He owned two sugar plantations in St James; Greenwood and Barrett Hall.
 He became magistrate in 1816, before being promoted to Chief magistrate (or custos) in 1825.
 He was a member of the Assembly in both St James (1815-1819 and again in 1826) and Trelawny (1822-1824).
 He was elected Speaker of the House in 1830 and remained a prominent figure in politics until his death in 1839.

 How do I love thee?
 Let me count the ways.